Xorcerer/xorcerer.github.com/resume.md

 Big fan of meta programming, especially in C++ and Python.
 All I love is writing short, declaritive and maintainable code.

-Enjoy creating and maintaining tool chains to make work and life easier ( e.g. update html/pdf of this resume).
+Enjoy creating and maintaining tool chains to make work and life easier ( e.g. updating html/pdf of this resume).

 Mac OS user, familiar with Bash, Zsh, VIM and Emacs(with vim-mode).